-Yes, we have speed bumps in Costa Rica, lots.
 In Spanish, they call them “muertos”.
-Un muerto is not only a dead person, but it is also a speed bump.
-Strange name for a speed bump, but originally they were called “policía muerto”, a dead policeman.
+The translation of un muerto is a dead person, but it is also a speed bump.
+I know, it’s a strange name for a speed bump.
+But originally, they were called “policía muerto,” a dead policeman.
 Now the name makes sense, doesn’t it?

 The formal name of a speed bump in Spanish is reductor de velocidad.

-The reason I am writing a blog about speed bumps in Costa Rica that they are everywhere.
-Mostly in places where you do not expect them to be.
+The reason I am writing a blog about speed bumps in Costa Rica is that they are everywhere.
+They are mostly in places where you do not expect them to be.
 At one time, they were painted yellow.
 But the rains have washed the yellow paint off.

 Accident

 These muertos are not only bad for your shock absorbers.
-Braking for a muerto on the last possible moment is also not a good idea.
+Braking for a muerto at the last moment is also not a good idea.
 Most drivers don’t keep the regulated distance.
-So you might get hit when braking too fast, by someone texting his spouse.
+So you might get hit when braking too fast by someone texting his spouse while driving.

-I don’t know if it is worse to get new shocks or going through the process of having an accident with the car behind you.
+I don’t know if it is worse to get new shock absorbers or getting hit by the car behind you.

 The Size